Janine Nabers: Theater

 Nabers was initially interested in becoming a stage actress but her frustration with the lack of black roles in plays encouraged her to try playwriting instead.
 In her time at Juilliard, her play Annie Bosh is Missing was chosen as a finalist for the 2012-2013 Alliance/Kendeda National Graduate Playwriting Competition.
 Annie Bosh is Missing follows 22-year-old drug addict Annie Bosh who wanders the tumultuous streets of Houston after Hurricane Katrina.
 The play had its premiere at the Steppenwolf Theatre Company in 2013.

 Nabers' play, Serial Black Face, about a single mother coping with the disappearance of her son during the Atlanta child murders, won the 2014 Yale Drama Series prize.
 The award included publication by the Yale University Press.
 Serial Black Face had its world premiere at the Actor's Express Theatre Company in Atlanta, Georgia in 2016.

 Nabers' other works include A Swell in the Ground, which premiered at the Gift Theatre in Chicago, Illinois in 2017 and Welcome to Jesus, which premiered at The American Theater Company in Chicago in 2017, Juniper; Jubilee and The Peterson Show.

 Television

 Nabers' television writing credits include Bravo's first scripted series Girlfriends' Guide to Divorce, Lifetime's UnREAL and AMC's Dietland.
 She is credited as Supervising Producer on the first and second episodes of HBO's Watchmen and Co-Executive Producer on Netflix's Away.
-More recently, she signed a deal with Amazon Studios.
+She was a writer on the third season of Atlanta, and in 2021 she signed an overall deal with Amazon Studios.
+In 2023, Swarm, the series Nabers co-created with Donald Glover, was released on Amazon’s Prime Video.